-Weaver House is a textile studio located in Philadelphia.
+Weaver House is a textile studio newly relocated to New Hampshire from Philadelphia.
 We create heirloom textiles in homage to craft tradition, and the dialect between maker and loom.
 Our practice is grounded in the idea of growing a tangible language, to regain tactility and a hand-making consciousness into the home and onto the body.
 Our textiles create a physical memory bearing witness to the hand of the artist, becoming material evidence of touch.
 Our weavings record, through repetition and routine, as memory vessels forever preserving our identities in material culture.

 The Weaver House studio is founded in kinship with communal collaboration, weaving education, and creative gathering.
 We believe in the preservation of the space we inhabit by sustainable making and transparent production.
 We use our materials thoughtfully, dye naturally, and consciously recycle.